uber-asido/backend/README.md

 ![Service architecture](https://raw.githubusercontent.com/uber-asido/backend/8e81c22031143e80f349c10865465125a430d2ce/images/service-arch.png)

-The system is a monolith, but divided into 4 separate modules.
+The system is a monolith but divided into 4 separate modules.

 Module | Description
 --- | ---
 Movie | Movie module is the core module storing movie related information, such as movie metadata (title, release year), production company, distributor, director, writers and actors.
 It also stores information about shooting locations.
-The primary job of the module is to merge new incomming information about movies, communicate with the search module to index searchable information, and serve that information back when requested.
+The primary job of the module is to merge new incoming information about movies, communicate with the search module to index searchable information, and serve that information back when requested.
 File | File module accepts files with movie data and is responsible for converting that data into what **Movie** module accepts.
 It uses **Geocoding** module to resolve location names to latitude & longitude coordinates.
 Currently accepted file format is CSV.
 Search | Search module, as the name implies, is a generic search engine that other modules can use to index certain information.
 It is able to perform full-text search as well as query information based on it's type.
 Search items are fast to query small objects perfect for implementing autocompletion.
 Geocoding | Geocoding module is a service able to resolve location strings, such as `Montgomery between Green and Broadway` to a structured address `Montgomery St & E Broadway, New York, NY 10002, USA, (40.7144612, -73.9853415)`.
 Currently it includes a [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) provider, but is designed to support any form of resolution.
 All you need to do is implement `IGeocodeProvider`.